mqnifestkelvin/ModECI_starter_setup/README.md

 * Python 3.10 is stated to be compatible with ModECEI library according to the documentation, despite this, I encounted some minor instability issues while generating and working out a workflow for generating documentations with the ModECI library.
 The instable issues was observed while the running the make command.
 * Python 3.9 seems to be the most stable version according to this exercised.
 * **pip install .[all]** did not install some dependencies such as graphviz and sphinx.
 This had to be done separately.

-All this was made possible as result of testing with the different python libraries.
+All this was made possible as result of testing with the different python libraries via virtual environments.